 11. The Reptile Zoo in Monroe is every lizard lover’s dream.
 With a warehouse filled to the brim with reptiles, spiders and crocodiles, it’s a haven for the creepy crawly enthusiasts.

-14. Take your train lovin’ tykes to the 43rd Annual Model Railroad Show.
-In addition to lots of hands-on activities, kids can ride on the Iron Horse Railway—a kiddie-sized train!
+14. Take your train lovin’ tykes to the 44th Annual Model Railroad Show.
+In addition to lots of hands-on activities, kids can catch a ride on the Iron Horse Railway—a kiddie-sized train!

 15. Treat your crew to a chocolatey cup of goodness at one of Seattle’s best spots for hot chocolate.